Andrew Durbin

 Andrew Durbin is an American poet, novelist, and editor.
-As of 2019, he has served as editor-in-chief of Frieze magazine.
+As of 2019, he has served as editor-in-chief of Frieze.
 Prior to his position at Frieze, he co-founded Company Gallery, served as the Talks Curator at the Poetry Project, and served as a co-editor at Wonder press.
-Durbin is the author of two novels books and several chapbooks.
+Durbin is the author of two novels and several chapbooks.
 He lives and works in London.

 Early life and education

 Durbin was born in Orlando, Florida and raised in South Carolina.
 He moved to New York in 2008 and studied poetry and classics at Bard College.
 He graduated in 2011 and subsequently moved to New York City.

 Work

 Upon arrival to New York, Durbin worked at the Bureau of General Services–Queer Division, curating the Queer Division's reading series.
 Durbin then went on work at the Poetry Project and served as their Talks Curator.
-He regularly attends and speaks at poetry readings in New York.
 Durbin and poet Ben Fama began a series of nightlife parties called Crush Parties.
 Upon invitation to the parties, guests were instructed to email the hosts names of their crushes which prompted a second-wave of invitations sent out to the crushes.
-Simultaneously, Durbin began collaborating with Ben Fama and Trisha Low on a small, independent press called Wonder.
+Durbin also began collaborating with Ben Fama and Trisha Low on a small, independent press called Wonder.
 Wonder has published books, pamphlets, and limited edition art prints from writers and visual artists such as Kate Durbin, Kevin Killian, Juliana Huxtable, Ariana Reines, and Jacolby Satterwhite.

 In 2015, a poem titled, "You've Been Flirting Again," was included in Frank Ocean's zine Boys Don't Cry which accompanied the release of Ocean's second studio album, Blonde.
+Durbin moderated the Open Score 2016 panel Generation You presented by New Museum and Rhizome.

 Durbin has written for numerous print and digital art publications including artforum, BOMB, Texte zur Kunst, and Triple Canopy.
 He has written art criticism on a number of poets and visual artists including Bernadette Meyer, Robert Glück, Greer Lankton, and Robert Longo.

-Durbin moderated the Open Score 2016 panel Generation You presented by New Museum and Rhizome.
-Panelists included Jacob Ciocci, Simon Denny, Juliana Huxtable, and Cathy Park Hong.
+In early November 2017, ARTnews announced that Durbin has been named Senior Editor for the Americas at Frieze.
+In 2019, Durbin was named editor-in-chief of Frieze.